Arizona National Parks Hold Expansive Beauty and Historical Value

 Canyon De Chelly National Monument

-This unsuspecting Arizona valley may not be as Grand as say the Grand Canyon but it sports a cultural history just as rich and alive today as it was centuries ago.
+This unsuspecting Arizona valley may not be as Grand as the Grand Canyon itself, but it sports a cultural history just as rich and alive today as it was centuries ago.
 Navajo families have been living in Canyon De Chelly for 5,000 years.
 They live, cultivate, and celebrate their tradition on the canyon floor even today, making it one of the longest inhabited places in North America.
 It is located entirely on Navajo land meaning it is the only national monument not owned by the federal government.